Pesticide Regulations & Consultations

 Changes regarding Aquaculture

-The province is proposing to amend the Integrated Pest Management Regulation in response to concerns surrounding pesticide-use to manage sea lice.
-A Regulatory Proposal that describes the changes and consultation process has been posted for public consideration.
+The province is proposing amendments to the Integrated Pest Management Regulation in response to concerns surrounding pesticide-use to manage sea lice.
+A Final Policy Direction paper that describes the changes and consultation process has been posted on the IPM stakeholder engagement page.

 Changes on the Cosmetic Use of Pesticides